Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintB/us08/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** A list with the vehicles that need a check-up needs to be created automatically.
-* **AC2:** The list creation needs to be prompted by the VFM.
-* **AC3:** The list needs to be created with the information about the vehicles already gathered in the system.
-* **AC4:** The vehicles in the list have to be within the range of 200-300km of reaching the inspection limit.
+* **AC2:** The list needs to be created with the information about the vehicles already gathered in the system and have to be within the range of 200-300km of reaching the inspection limit.
-* **AC5:** The list needs to appear with data that allows to identify the vehicles like Plate, brand and model, as well as, the data that allowed to select/insert the vehicle in the list, number of kms, frequency of checkup and the last checkup.
+* **AC3:** The list needs to appear with data that allows to identify the vehicles like Plate, brand and model, as well as, the data that allowed to select/insert the vehicle in the list, number of kms, frequency of checkup and the last checkup.

 ### 1.4.
 Found out Dependencies